-Pivotečka located just northeast of Náměstí Republiky, Pilsen’s town square.
-It was the liveliest of the craft beer bars we visited in Pilsen.
+KEGzistence is located just northeast of Náměstí Republiky, Pilsen’s town square.
+It was the liveliest of the craft beer bars we visited in Pilsen during its previous incarnation as Pivotečka.
 It also had the largest beer selection.

-The bar has 11 taps of Czech craft beer, one of which is a house beer.
-The remainder all frequently rotate, plus there is a selection of around 100 local & European bottles to choose from.
+The bar has 12 taps from around the world.
+The taps frequently rotate, plus there is a selection of around 100 local & European bottles to choose from.
 The bartender was happy to help us find the right beer.